alexanderepstein/termchat/README.md

-  -h, --help            show this help message and exit -r ROOM, --room ROOM  Choose the name of the chatroom to enter -n NICK, --nick NICK  Set the username for others to see -v, --version         Display the current version of tchat
+  -h, --help            show this help message and exit -r ROOM, --room ROOM  Choose the name of the chatroom to enter -n NICK, --nick NICK  Set the username for others to see -v, --version         Display the current version of termchat
 ```

 ## Install